Dornier 228: Dornier 228NG

+Do228 NXT (Dornier 228 NXT)

 On 30 September 2020, US firm General Atomics bought the Dornier 228 production line in Oberpfaffenhofen, including the transfer of all 450 employees, pending regulatory approval.
 The sale was announced on 15 October 2020, and was completed in February 2021.

-Indian production
+Hindustan-Dornier 228

-In late 2017, the Directorate General of Civil Aviation issued a type certificate to the Hindustan 228.
+In late 2017, the Directorate General of Civil Aviation issued a type certificate to the Hindustan-Dornier 228.
 The aircraft was so far being manufactured under licence from RUAG for Indian defence forces and European markets would now be allowed to operate in India for commercial purposes.
 The 228 made its public debut in 2020 at the Dubai Airshow.
 Alliance Air signed an agreement with Hindustan Aeronautics Limited (HAL) to lease two 17-seater Dornier 228 aircraft in September 2021.
 The first aircraft was delivered to Alliance Air on 7 April 2022.
 The HAL Dornier 228 had previously only been used by the Indian Armed Forces but was modified by HAL for commercial operations.
 Alliance Air deployed the aircraft on a new route connecting Dibrugarh, Assam and Pasighat, Arunachal Pradesh on 12 April 2022, becoming the first airline to use an Indian-made aircraft in civil aviation operations and the first commercial airline in the country to operate the Dornier 228 aircraft.